-Misdiagnosis—Failing to diagnose or misdiagnosing a condition, illness or injury can be considered malpractice if a doctor failed to do what other medical professionals would have done in similar circumstances.
-A doctor may also be liable if a healthy patient is misdiagnosed and receives treatment they don’t need.
+Misdiagnosis—Failing to diagnose or misdiagnosing a condition, illness, or injury can be considered malpractice if a doctor fails to do what other medical professionals would have done in similar circumstances.
+A doctor may also be liable if a healthy patient is misdiagnosed and receives the treatment they don’t need.

-Surgical Errors—Surgical errors can include performing the incorrect procedure, unnecessary surgery, damaging nerves, tissue or organs during surgery, or leaving medical devices inside.
+Surgical Errors—Surgical errors can include performing the incorrect procedure, unnecessary surgery, damaging nerves, tissue, or organs during surgery, or leaving medical devices inside.
 Administering incorrect amounts of anesthesia also can often cause brain damage or death.
-Even if you sign a consent form before having surgery, contacting a medical malpractice lawyer is a good idea if you believe medical professionals or the hospital acted negligently.
+Even if you signed a consent form before having surgery, you should contact a medical malpractice lawyer if you believe medical professionals or the hospital acted negligently.

-Medication Errors— Administration of the wrong medicine, incorrect dosage, or failure to give the appropriate dose of ordered medications in a timely manner can cause serious harm.
-This type of malpractice occurs in hospitals, pharmacies and other healthcare facilities more often than you may think.
+Medication Errors— Administration of the wrong medicine, incorrect dosage, the mixing of incompatible medicines, or failure to give the appropriate dose of ordered medications in a timely manner can cause serious harm.
+This type of malpractice occurs in hospitals, pharmacies, and other healthcare facilities more often than you may think.
 All of these parties may be liable if a patient is injured due to an error.

 What Is the Statute of Limitations for Medical Malpractice Claims?

 Generally, the statute of limitations for personal injury claims is two years in Pennsylvania.
 However, this time limit does not start until the patient discovers or reasonably should have discovered that the injury occurred.
-In addition, there is a Pennsylvania statute that gives certain injured patients up to seven years from the date the negligent act occurred to file suit.
-Due to these time constraints, it is vital to contact local medical malpractice lawyers who are well-versed in the law as soon as your injury becomes apparent.
+However, there are exceptions.
+One Pennsylvania statute gives certain injured patients up to seven years from the date the negligent act occurred to file suit.
+There are also extended statutes of limitations in Birth Injury cases.
+If you believe you or a loved one is a victim of medical malpractice, it is vital to contact our local medical malpractice lawyers as soon as possible.